twelvelabs-io/twelvelabs-python/README.md

 The Twelve Labs Video Understanding Platform offers three distinct endpoints tailored to meet various requirements.
 Each endpoint has been designed with specific levels of flexibility and customization to accommodate different needs.

 Note the following about using these endpoints:
-- The Pegasus video understanding engine is enabled for the index to which your video has been uploaded.
+- The Pegasus video understanding engine must be enabled for the index to which your video has been uploaded.
 - Your prompts must be instructive or descriptive, and you should not phrase them as questions.
 - The maximum length of a prompt is 300 characters.